 There is one drawback with smaller funds.
 Many costs of running a managed fund are relatively fixed.
 A fund with a smaller amount of investment assets is likely to suffer from a high cost load, because the fixed costs must be spread over a smaller asset pool.
 This can negatively impact returns.
-Many investment managers limit the percentage of costs to net assets that they will seek to recover from the Fund, in order not to negatively impact funds that are relatively small.
+Some investment managers, like Affluence, limit the percentage of costs to net assets that they will seek to recover from the Fund, in order not to negatively impact funds that are relatively small.

 Liquidity in managed funds can vary considerably depending on the manager, underlying assets, and stage of the cycle.
-All other things being equal, we prefer funds with at least monthly liquidity, however for funds that invest in assets such as direct property, this is not always possible, because the underlying assets are not able to be sold in parts, or over a short period.
+All other things being equal, we prefer funds with at least monthly liquidity.
+However for funds that invest in unlisted assets such as direct property and private equity, this is not always possible, because the underlying assets are not able to be sold in parts, or over a short period.
 Most of these types of Funds have a set termination date when the asset is sold and net proceeds returned to investors.

-Other things to take into account
+4.8 Other things to take into account

 The above factors are the key attributes we consider when assessing the quality of a manager, however they are not the only ones which can be important.

-Other features which can be important are:
+Other features which can be important include:

+Capital management

-- Capital management how and when they have raised capital.
+If a fund is listed, how and when they have raised capital.
 Have they raised below NTA?
+Generally, you should be wary of any fund which has raised equity at a substantial discount to NTA.

+Taxation

-Generally, you should be wary of any fund which has raised equity at a substantial discount to NTA; - Taxation Managed funds are normally trusts with distribute all taxable income.
-The amount of taxable income produced each year, and the level of taxable income passed onto the investor, will depend on the strategy and performance of the manager.
-How important this is to you will depend on your own tax position and tax rate; - Borrowings Some funds do borrow directly and some invest in underlying assets that are themselves geared.
-In general, the higher the borrowing level, the higher the risk and volatility will be.
-Given that, an investor should demand a higher level of return from a geared fund, when compared to an ungeared alternative; - The management company Most funds are externally managed, which means the manager is being paid a fee by the fund investors.
+Managed funds are normally trusts which distribute all taxable income.
+The amount of taxable income produced each year and the level of taxable income passed onto the investor will depend on the strategy and performance of the manager.
+How important this is to you will depend on your own tax position and tax rate.

+Borrowings

+Some funds borrow directly and some invest in underlying assets that are themselves geared.
+In general, the higher the borrowing level, the higher the potential risk and volatility will be.
+Given that, an investor should demand a higher level of return from a geared fund, when compared to an ungeared alternative.

+The management company

+Most funds are externally managed, which means the manager is being paid a fee by the fund investors.
 It is unlikely the manager would be terminated or voted out unless they had severely unperformed and a competitor or another party wanted to aggressively pursue management of the vehicle.
+Such circumstances are rare.

+Distributions

-Such circumstances are rare; - Distributions This is one of the least important things we look at.
-We would suggest never to buy a managed fund based solely on the distribution yield, but to consider the total returns instead;
+This is one of the least important things we look at.
+We would suggest never to buy a managed fund based solely on the distribution yield.
+You should consider the expected total returns and a range of other factors as well.

+Earnings

-- Earnings This is also basically irrelevant as far as a managed fund is concerned.
+This is also basically irrelevant as far as a managed fund is concerned.
 Earnings are reported as being derived from the distributions received from investments, less costs, plus/minus changes in the value of the investment portfolio.
-However, reviewing long term investment performance is a much better measure than short-term accounting earnings; - Management fees In our view, management fees are less important than you might think.
-Would you rather have a 4% management fee and 20%pa returns, or a 0.5% management fee and 2%pa returns.
-We know which one we'd prefer.
-If you look at performance after fees and costs, management fees in isolation become much less important.
+However, reviewing long term investment performance is a much better measure than short-term accounting earnings.